Theatres: Equity Theatre

 Seattle, WA 98109

-Contact: Jane Jones & Myra Platt, Artistic Directors.
-Book-It adapts 3 to 4 works of prose literature for the stage each season (September-June).
-Book-It also hires actors for educational theatre.
 General auditions are held in early summer each year; callbacks for specific shows are held in late summer.
 Auditions are announced on the Book-It and TPS websites.
-Book-it operates under AEA Small Professional Theatre Agreement, Tier 4.
-(See Children's Theatre, See Ch.
-5 In A Supporting Role: Volunteer)
+Book-it operates under AEA Small Professional Theatre Agreement, Tier 6.
+(See Ch 1: Children's Theatre, Educational Theatre in Schools, & Touring Theatre; See Ch.
+5: In A Supporting Role: Volunteer)

 Seattle Children’s Theatre (TYA)